vaishaliisingh/Blockchain-fundamentals/README.md

 ## Acknowledgments

 1. This project is inspired by various blockchain tutorials and projects available online.
-2. pecial thanks to the community for their valuable insights and feedback.
+2. pecial thanks to the community for their valuable insights and feedbacks.